GeotrekCE/Geotrek-rando-v3/README.md

-# Geotrek Rando
+# Geotrek-rando V3

-Geotrek Rando is the public front end displaying the interface you can use to value your parc assets !
+Geotrek-rando is the public web application displaying the interface you can use to value your territory treks and tourism products!

 ## Getting started